Xiaomi Smart Home

 Xiaomi Smart Home Products (also known as Mi Ecosystem products) are products released by third-party manufacturers who have partnered with Xiaomi.
 These products are managed by Xiaomi Home app.
+Not to be confused with MIJIA, Xiaomi smart home products that are not made by third-party manufacturers.

 Xiaomi Home

 Xiaomi Home (formerly Mi Home) is the only app that manages Xiaomi smart home products.
 It is used to manage and communicate with devices to connect them to the network and to each other, using Wifi and Bluetooth.
 It has been criticized because it is not compatible with Google Home despite being compatible with Amazon Alexa.
 For some products like Mi camera, there needs to be a sync between Mi Home Account and Google Home app.

 Blood Pressure Monitor

 Xiaomi launched a smart blood pressure monitor on 24 September 2014, in partnership with iHealth Labs of Silicon Valley, USA.
 The accompanying app tracks blood pressure, heart rate, average pulse, and other parameters on a real-time chart, then makes recommendations for improvement.